MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/04-OpenAI-Completions.md

     - Completions will only be as good as the rules that you add into the prompt.
 Take time to test your prompts and the completions that are returned.
 Invite other project stakeholders to review the completions as well.
     - You may need to include post-processing code to ensure unexpected results are handled properly.
     - Use system prompts to define the rules and information that the AI assistant should follow.
 Use user prompts to define the rules and information that the end user would like to include in the completions.

-1. Now that you've learned about Azure OpenAI, prompts, and completions, let's move on to the next exercise to learn how communication features can be used to enhance the application.
-If you'd like to learn more about Azure OpenAI, view the <a href="/training/modules/get-started-openai?WT.mc_id=m365-94501-dwahlin" target="_blank" rel="noopener">Get started with Azure OpenAI Service</a> training content.